arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/post_create_document.md

 @RESTQUERYPARAM{overwrite,boolean,optional}
 If set to *true*, the insert becomes a replace-insert.
-If a document with the same *_key* already existst the new document is not rejected with unique constraint violated but will replace the old document.
+If a document with the same *_key* already exists the new document is not rejected with unique constraint violated but will replace the old document.

 @RESTDESCRIPTION